ADHD and Sleep

 - Melatonin imbalance

-- Not releasing tryptophan, an amino acid to make melatonin during the night
+- Not releasing tryptophan, an amino acid that makes melatonin, during the night

 - Producing melatonin during the day makes them sleepy